tmow12/Mastermind-Game-/README.md

 I also added an easter egg for users who successfully beat the game.
 Play to find out what it is :)

-Like most web applications, I followed a MVC pattern during development.
-However, I quickly realized that this project will naturally be frontend heavy.
-Ideally, I would have moved most of the functional logic to the backend, but it seemed unnecessary in this case.
-For larger at scale applications the distinct separation into a MVC would allow for a more organized code base.

 # Testing
 This project uses Jest, Supertest, and React Testing Library for TDD.
 Navigate to root directory of project and </br>
 run `npm run test` in terminal to view unit tests